Ra77us/Darwin_World/readme.md

 # Darwin World

 This project has been made as project for Objective Programming conducted at AGH UST.
-Full project description is polish (taken from https://github.com/apohllo/obiektowe-lab) can be found in requirements.
+Full project description in polish (taken from https://github.com/apohllo/obiektowe-lab) can be found in requirements.

 ![Demo](demo/demo.gif)